findthefunction/goldendwarf/NLP_analysis/README.md

 ## Approach
 ### Data & Data Preprocessing
 Tweets are scraped using the Tweepy Python library and organized into a Pandas Dataframe.
-Data is filtered for most recent tweets with > 1000 favourites minimum to help ensure relevance and influence of the tweets at hand.
+Data is filtered for most recent tweets with over 1000 favourites minimum to help ensure relevance and influence of the tweets at hand.
 Tweets are then tokenized using built-in nltk functions.

 ### Model - Vader Sentiment Library